Featuring: Becky GoldsmithPosts On: December 30, 2018

 Then, Michelle McKibben shares a family heirloom she inherited from her grandmother.
 The 1873 India Soldier quilt was originally given to Michelle’s great, great, great grandmother as a presentation gift by soldiers that were nursed during their years in India.

 Featuring: Suzy Williams / SpoonflowerPosts On: January 27, 2019

 Alex starts the show by sharing tips for making a pieced binding and adding interest by using mixed fabrics.

 Suzy also discusses Spoonflower’s print on demand diversity when designing your own fabric.
-One quilt in particular was created with 6 diff. fabric designs that had been printed on one large piece of cloth.
-Creating her own fabric via Spoonflower, allows her tremendous flexibility.
+One quilt, in particular, was created with 6 different fabric designs that had been printed on one large piece of cloth.
+Creating her own fabric via Spoonflower allows her tremendous flexibility.
 Suzy shows you how to design your own fat quarters.